Teaching Word Problems

 Adding to, taking from, putting together, and taking apart problems tend to be easier for students to grasp, because they have the most exposure to these.
 Comparing, unknown, and multistep problems are much more challenging, so you may need a few days to focus on these.

 After teaching all of the typse of problems, I assess students on 2.OA.A.1 with the number range I taught.
 You can find assessments for 20-50, 50-100, and 100-1,000 in word problem packet.

 The Big Picture:

-Throughout the year, use this same process to build on student’s problem-solving skills.
+While teaching 2nd grade word problems throughout the year, use this same process to build on student’s problem-solving skills.